dash-design/CART-253/topics/assignments/variation-jam/variation-jam-1/ideas.md

 First variation =
     Introduction to our friend and the environment, minor interaction with NPC.
+    - Random grid
+    - Keys/Coins to collects
+    - Dangerous rabbit(s)
+    - Interact with NPC to complete level.

 Second variation =
     Enter a new level after completing the first variation.
     Includes more interactions, dialogues, need to collect things to leave the level and go to the next one.
+    - Pick up bloody papers with lore/infos
+    - Talk with NPCs
+    - Figure out who is the killer?
+    - Escape the level by choosing the right NPC

 Third variation =
     After entering the level, things happen...
         Scary music/night sounds. sun goes down/it gets dark.
 Need to pick up a torch/lantern to see.
     The player needs to go through a labyrinth? or a scary forest filled with creatures, before exiting and getting home safely after such long adventures.
+    - Labyrinth
+    - Dark around player
+    - Must collect coins
+    - Escape with Sharon?

+Key (DONE)
+Coin (DONE)
+Rabbit (DONE)
+NPC 1 (DONE)
+Paper (DONE)
+NPC 2 (To Do)
+Weapon (To Do)
+Sharon (To Do)

 # just cool ideas to integrate
 pippin's name tag simulator https://editor.p5js.org/pippinbarr/sketches/ssgYeBo8R